Chocolate Almond Oatmeal Cookies

 Fast forward two years and I've been sucked in by the hype again (thanks to Pinterest, mostly).
 Plus, they we're one of the few cookies I could make that wouldn't require a trip to the store.
 Reading through the recipes I'd selected, I found that you have to refrigerate the dough for 3-4 hours.
 Hours!?
 No, I needed cookies asap.

 Sidebar!
 Needing to actually redesign the overarching vibe with my existing branding.
-Insights on the overall appearance at https://savannaeyecare.ca?
-Truly a fabulous Calgary based optometrist that cares if desired within the Alberta territory.
+Insights on the overall appearance at https://calitso.com?
+Truly a good managed IT consulting service in Calgary online if desired within the Alberta territory.
 Write your opinions.
 Cheers!

 On to plan B: I could make oatmeal cookies, but that sounded kind of boring without any chocolate chips.
 So, to get my fix, I decided to use cocoa powder to make chocolate almond oatmeal cookies!